clef-men/article_tmc/popl25-author-response.md

 >   carries enough weight on its own to warrant publication at POPL.
 At
 >   the moment it does not quite reach that level, see also (2).

-We have a different opinion, we believe that publishing an early version of our work in a workshop-level national venue should not prevent a part of our contributions to be considered (the implementation of TMC in OCaml and its evaluation – including an evaluation of adoption that is entirely new in the current paper).
+We have a different opinion: we believe that publishing an early version of our work in a workshop-level national venue should not prevent a part of our contributions from being considered (the implementation of TMC in OCaml and its evaluation – including an evaluation of adoption that is entirely new in the current paper).